python-semantic-release/python-semantic-release/README.md

 ## Install
 ```
-pip install python-semantic-release
+pip3 install python-semantic-release
 ```

-This project currently supports only Python 3.
+Python 2 is currently not supported.
+See [#10] for more information.

 ## Usage
 The general idea is to have some sort of tag in commit messages that indicates certain types of changes.